 Visiting Guidelines – Admitted Patients

 **Please note, all patients admitted to SBGHC will be tested for COVID-19.
-Partners in Care can begin visiting once a negative result is received.
+For patients who have symptoms of COVID-19 and/or COVID-19 is suspected, Partners in Care can begin visiting once a negative result is received.

-- One Partner in Care, as identified by the patient, is welcome to visit once per day (arriving before 8:00 PM), for as long as they would like to stay.
+Partners in Care, as identified by the patient, are welcome to visit once per day (arriving before 8:00 PM), for as long as they would like to stay.
 Leaving the hospital and returning is not permitted in an effort to ensure we are minimizing use of PPE and exposure to patients.

 - The Partner in Care must enter the hospital through the main entrance where they will be screened for symptoms of COVID-19.
 If the Partner in Care fails the screening, they will be denied entry into the hospital.

-- The Partner in Care must bring their own mask to wear for the duration of their visit, and practice proper social distancing.
+- The Partner in Care is required to wear a hospital issued medical mask for the duration of their visit, and practice proper social distancing.

 - Visiting is restricted to the patient’s room, with no access to common areas.